breatheco-de/exercise-html5-form/README.md

 On the other hand, forms are responsible for the Web 2.0, they enable interactive websites and all the fun!

 In this project you will learn to style forms like a Pro!
-Using boorstrap components, HTML5 elements and your first small validations!
+Using bootstrap components, HTML5 elements and your first small validations!

 ## Instructions